 Salsa Brava was on the stage when we got there.
 They are a genuine salsa band that makes you want to get up and dance, even if you don't know how to.
 We sat for a bit but our kids were getting antsy so we headed over to the kids section.

 Out of all of the activities their favorite thing was making apple cider.
+They used a vintage apple peeler and then put them into a It basket press juicer.
+The kids were so intrigued that there was a line of kids waiting to get their turn.
 It was really cool!

-They also, had a Children's Farmer's Market stand where we bought some 25 cent apples to munch on while we watched the Old Time Fiddler's.
+They also, had a Children's Farmer's Market stand where children were selling seasonal vegetables.
+We bought some 25 cent apples to munch on while we watched the Old Time Fiddler's made up of mostly children.

-We started feeling a little snacky, so we walked over to the food truck court.
+After walking around the festival our we built up our appetite so we headed over to the food trucks.
 There was a wide variety of food to choose from, gyros' from Sultan's Delight, Thai food from Wassana's Thai, Asian fusion, Mexican, Hawaian and lot's more!

 For more FALL FESTIVALS & EVENTS go HERE.
 Don't forget to follow our social media and sign-up for our newsletter where we post events, our latest blogs and up to the moment happenings!